patelrutva/MERN-Stack/README.md

 A platform for developers to connect.
 They can create their portofolio by adding their experience, education, skills and other important information of their professional career.

-Users can also create small posts and like/dislike and comment on other posts.

-Live link: <a href="https://devnwk.herokuapp.com/" target="_blank"> Click here</a>

 <img src="client/src/img/homepage.png">

 ---